 Professor Hancock worked for SODEXHO in Gaithersburg, MD, an international, multi-billion dollar food and facilities management services company specializing in operating on-side restaurants for health care facilities, college campuses, corporations and military sites.
 He also was Director of the Food Service Programs for Metropolitan Health Associates, Inc., in Washington, DC.
-Professor Hancock teaches Management at Potomac College.
+Professor Hancock teaches Management at University of the Potomac.

 Hawkes, Elden W., Jr.

 M.S.
 Food and Agriculture Sciences, University of Maryland Eastern Shore

 B.S.
 Environmental Science/Marine Science, University of Maryland Eastern Shore